oracle/graal/README.md

 ## Setup

-Working with Graal will mean cloning more than repository and so it's recommended to create and use a separate directory:
+Working with Graal will mean cloning more than one repository and so it's recommended to create and use a separate directory:

 ```